Viennese Ball History

 A Dream Come To Life

-For over four decades the Viennese Ball has been the highlight of the UW-Eau Claire and Eau Claire community calendars.
+For five decades the Viennese Ball has been the highlight of the UW-Eau Claire and Eau Claire community calendars.
 Learn more about the Ball's inspiration and impact.

 A Beautiful Vision